 - African-Americans are arrested at much higher rate than people the percentage of all races committing crimes;

-- Of those of all races arrested, a disproportionate percentage of African-Americans are being charged;
+- Then, of people of all races arrested, a disproportionate percentage of African-Americans are being charged;

-- of those of all races charged, a disproportionate percentage of African-Americans are being convicted;
+- And, of all races charged, a disproportionate percentage of African-Americans are being convicted;

-- At each of these significant stages of the exercise of human discretion – by police, by prosecutors, by jurors, by judges, African-Americans are being treated unfairly, and more harshly than the general population.
-Yet we must assume that nearly every individual exercising that discretion sincerely believes their decision is not based upon race.
+At each of these significant stages of the exercise of human discretion – by police, by prosecutors, by jurors, by judges, African-Americans are being treated unfairly, and more harshly than the general population.
+Yet nearly every individual exercising that discretion likely believes their decision is not based upon race.
 How can this conflict be reconciled?

 Though few people view themselves as racist – few police, few prosecutors, few defense attorneys, few judges, few jurors – the aggregate result is one of a strong, unfair impact based upon a person’s “race.”

-Putting to one side the racist origins in history of Drug Prohibition laws as well as the severe disparate impact of them on minorities today; the effect is seen across the board for every type of criminal case.
-Space does not permit a serious discussion here of the solutions.
-Still, here are a few thoughts about solutions.
+Putting to one side the racist origins of Drug Prohibition laws as well as their disparate impact on minorities today; the effect is seen across the board for every type of criminal case.
+Space does not permit a full discussion of the solutions now.
+But, we offer a few thoughts on solutions.